chaseries/ita-notes/02 Getting Started/notes.md

 ### Definitions

 *Keys*: In the *sorting problem*, *keys* are the numbers of an array by which we sort.
-*Loop invariants*:
+*Loop invariants*: Some portion of an input set which remains correct throughout the running of the algorithm.
+In the case of insertion sort, it is the trivally-sorted 1-element array A[0] against which each loop iteration is compared, resulting in an accumulating set of sorted elements for each iteration.

+### Exercises

+**2.1-1**

+Not doing this.

+**2.1-2**

+Answered in `insertion_sort_dec.py`.

+**2.1-3**

+Not doing this.

+**2.1-4**

+Not doing this.

 ## 2.2 Analyzing Algorithms

 *Analyzing* an algorithm has come to mean predicting the resources that the algorithm requires.
 Occasionally, resources such as memory, communication bandwidth, or computer hardware are of primary concern.
-Usually, though, it is time.
+Usually, though, it is time as a function of input size.

+The best notion for *input size* depends on the problem; sometimes it is the number of items in the input (e.g., discrete Fourier transforms), other times it is the number of bits (e.g., multiplying two integers).

+The *running time* of an algorithm on a particular input is the number of primitive operations or “steps” executed.
+For simplicity, we assume a constant amount of time is required to execute each line of our code.
+One line may take a different amount of time than another line, but we shall assume that each execution of the *i*th line takes time c<sub>i</sub>, where c<sub>i</sub> is a constant.